KyryloPogrebnyak/ABSTRACTION-EXERCISES/README.md

 Make the "Rectangle" and "Circle" classes also inherit from the "Drawable" interface and implement the "draw" method.

 ###Task 6
-Exercise 6: Call the "draw" method on the previously instantiated "Rectangle" and "Circle" objects.
+Call the "draw" method on the previously instantiated "Rectangle" and "Circle" objects.